 1. Application Security Engineer

 Application security engineers design security measures for mobile and desktop applications.
-Those working in this role seek our app vulnerabilities, then create security protocols to mitigate potential threats.
-Application security engineers assess the security vulnerabilities in applications before and after the release of applications.
+Those working in this role seek out app vulnerabilities, then create security protocols to mitigate potential threats.
+Application security engineers assess security vulnerabilities before and after the release of applications.